codemargaret/bali_refactor/README.md

 `SECRET_KEY=your key here`

 ## Known Bugs
-* _The product CRUD functionality has not been tested._
+* _The product update and delete functionality has not been tested._
-* _Item count only shows how many types of items, not how many total items._
-* _No testing in place._

 ## Support and contact details
 _If you have questions, comments, or concerns, please contact [Margaret](codeberry1@gmail.com).
 Feel free to make a contribution to the code._